 The Universe in Action

 Once the office universe is brought to life, the stage is set and the universe is in action, there is no limit to the number of situations my characters get into, unwittingly or not.
 Sometimes, as the author, I feel I have very little control over any of them.
-Explore a little of the office dynamic in For Position Only.
-Download the first two chapters by clicking here.
+Explore a little of the office dynamic in Camera Ready by purchasing it here.